 It is clear the stock exchange will continue to evolve more sophisticated ways of dealing as technology continues to advance.
 Big Data will be able to be used for measuring market psychology, as despite the success of automated trading the human element will continue to be needed in the computer’s calculations.

-For over 20 years we have been considered one of the most reputable IT support companies in the City of London and the West End.
-We draw on vast experience in serving our markets and helping our clients grow. – https://www.computersinthecity.co.uk/
+For over 20 years we have been an IT consultancy worthy of approval by clients and vendors alike.
+We draw on vast experience in serving our markets and helping our clients grow.